Tesla Full Self-Driving in Europe: Netherlands, Lithuania and Rollout Tracker (2026)

 United Nations Regulation No. 171, which covers Driver Control Assistance Systems, is applied by many countries, including EU member states and several non-EU markets.
 That helps create a common technical language for driver-assistance approvals.

-But it does not mean a Dutch approval automatically turns FSD Supervised on in Norway, Switzerland or the UK.
+But it does not mean a Dutch or Lithuanian approval automatically turns FSD Supervised on in Norway, Switzerland or the UK.
 Owners in those countries should watch local Tesla support pages, local vehicle authorities, and in-car availability.

 What Tesla Owners Should Check Now